mw00847/surface-segregation/README.md

 In this work molecular dynamics simulations of polymer blends with different surface energies are compared.
 The polymer weight and concentration is varied.
 The MARTINI forcefield is used with GROMACS to create a periodic box with two interfaces.
 The partial density function in GROMACS is then used to identify the position of the polymer across the box.

+The polyply suite https://github.com/marrink-lab/polyply_1.0, provides a simple process to produce a wide range of polymer systems built using the MARTINI forcefield.
 Using the MARTINI forcefield with dextran and PEO as with https://github.com/marrink-lab/polyply_1.0/wiki/Tutorial:-Martini-Polymers, simulation of 500ns produces phase seperated system as below.
-This work has been repeated from their paper.
+This work has been repeated from their paper(3).

 ![alt text](https://github.com/mw00847/surface-segregation/blob/main/dextran_PEO.png?raw=True)